Section 8 Participant Obligations

 H. Absence from the Unit

 Absence means that no member of the family is residing in the unit.
 The family may be absent from the unit for up to 30 calendar days.
 The family must request permission from the NCH for absences exceeding 30 calendar days.
-The NCH will make a determination within 10 business days of the request.
+The NCHA will make a determination within 10 business days of the request.
 An authorized absence may not exceed 180 calendar days.
 Any family absent for more than 30 calendar days without authorization will be terminated from the program.

 Authorized absences may include, but are not limited to: